hannesdelbeke/brain/CONTRIBUTING.md

 - get the obsidian git plugin, and in options: enable update submodules

 ### Links
-Markdown [[wikilinks]] aren't supported by GitHub preview.
+Markdown [[wikilinks]] aren't supported by GitHub preview, but are heavily used in Obsidian & other wiki apps.
+The site theme supports conversion, so please use wikilinks in all files, except files meant to be read on GitHub like the [[README]]

-- Please use wikilinks in all files, expect this README.md file, which is the GitHub landing page.
+## Writing content

-## writing content
+keep it short!
-lots of devs write bad docs.
-You won't if you write tight. keep it short! e.g. Compare the following:
+e.g. Compare the following:
 > When I was working on a plugin in maya, I saw that adding ABC to the path did X.
 > In maya, adding ABC to the path does X.